Strong quake shakes Japan; no immediate reports of damage

 TOKYO (AP) — A strong earthquake struck Saturday off northern Japan, shaking buildings even in Tokyo and triggering a tsunami advisory for a part of the northern coast.
-There were no immediate reports of damage or injuries.
+No major damage was reported, but at least three people had minor injuries.

 The U.S. Geological Survey put the strength at magnitude 7.0 and depth at 54 kilometers (33.5 miles).
 The shaking started just before 6:10 p.m.

-The quake was centered off the coast of Miyagi prefecture, in the country’s rugged northeast, which was heavily damaged during the huge earthquake and tsunami of 2011.
+The quake was centered off the coast of Miyagi prefecture, in the country’s rugged northeast, which was heavily damaged during the huge earthquake and tsunami of 2011 that left more than 18,000 people dead.

 Japan’s Meteorological Agency issued an advisory for a tsunami up to 1 meter (yard) in height for Miyagi prefecture immediately after the quake, but lifted it about 90 minutes later.
-The tsunami might have reached parts of the Miyagi coast already, Japan’s NHK public television said.

 Officials there said there were no immediate reports of damage.

+The Fire and Disaster Management Agency said two elderly women in Miyagi prefecture were slightly injured, one who was banged in the head by a door and the other hit the shoulder by furniture.
+In neighboring Iwate prefecture, a woman in her 50s fell and cut her mouth.

-The strong temblor caused a temporary blackout in some areas and suspended bullet train services in the area, NHK said.
+The strong temblor caused a temporary blackout in some areas and suspended bullet train services in the area, according to the East Japan Railway Co.

 The Nuclear Regulation Authority said no abnormalities have been detected at nuclear power plants in the region, including the Fukushima Daiichi nuclear plant, which suffered meltdowns in the 2011 quake and tsunami.